Department of English and Linguistics

 This course introduces students to literary theory and its applications, offers a framework for understanding the historical evolution of literary studies, and introduces students to a range of approaches to the study of texts.
 The course includes practice in writing commentary on literature.
 This course is required for English majors and appropriate for other students strongly interested in the analysis of literature.

 300 – Investigative Journalism (3)

 301 – Magazine Journalism (3)

 Prerequisite: ENGL 200 or permission of the instructor.
-Practice in writing, reporting, editing, and laying out various kinds of magazine articles, with emphasis on feature writing.
+Practice in reporting, and writing longform magazine stories incorporating multimedia for online audiences.

 302 – Introduction to Creative Writing (3)

 Prerequisite: ENGL 295 or permission of the instructor.
 Introduction to writing fiction and poetry.
 Primary emphasis on developing students’ abilities to write creatively, with periodic attention to examples from established writers.

 304 – Creative Writing: Poetry (3)